Predicting Phenotypes from Brain Connection Structure: The BaCon Model

 \subsection{Justification of the clustering mechanism}

-We examine the suitability and discuss an interesting consequence of using PDPs as a covariate clustering device.
+We discuss the suitability of using PDPs as a covariate clustering device and an interesting consequence.

-\paragraph{Empirical evidence against Dirichlet processes.} In an exploratory data analysis (EDA) of the brain region adjacency information in the motivating MRN-114 dataset, the $p=1,374$ non-constant covariate vectors were grouped in an ad hoc manner to detect the clusters.
+\paragraph{Empirical evidence against Dirichlet processes.} In an exploratory data analysis (EDA) of brain region connectivity in the motivating MRN-114 dataset, the $p=1,374$ non-constant covariate vectors were grouped in an ad hoc manner to detect the clusters.
 Specifically, we iteratively applied the k-means procedure to cluster the covariates until the within-cluster median taxicab distances of the covariates were less than 0.4 for all the clusters.
 The observed allocation pattern, shown in Figure \ref{F:eda_barchart}, is highly uncharacteristic of Dirichlet processes; as is well known, Dirichlet processes are associated with relatively small numbers of clusters with exponentially decaying cluster sizes.
 The large number of clusters ($\hat{q}=344$) and the predominance of small clusters in Figure \ref{F:eda_barchart} suggest a non-Dirichlet covariate-cluster assignment.
-In contrast, PDPs are an attractive option because of their tractability, larger number of clusters, and the slower, power law decay of their cluster~sizes.
+PDPs are an attractive option because of their tractability, larger number of clusters, and the slower, power law decay of their cluster~sizes.
 For the MRN-114 dataset, the best-fitting power law function, $102.5k^{-0.74}$, $k>1$, is shown in Figure \ref{F:eda_barchart}.

-However, we nonetheless prefer to choose a flexible specification that allows the data to inform about whether a PDP or Dirichlet process is more appropriate.
-Hence, as described in Section \ref{S:PDP}, we choose a mixture prior for the PDP parameter $d$ having a point mass at zero corresponding to the Dirichlet process limiting case.
+However, we prefer a flexible general specification that allows the data to choose between a PDP or Dirichlet process.
+Hence, as described in Section \ref{S:PDP}, we choose a mixture prior for the PDP parameter $d$ with a point mass at zero corresponding to the Dirichlet process.

 \paragraph{Theoretical consequences and justifications for a PDP model.}